keiserlab/rad/README.md

 # RAD (Retrieval Augmented Docking)

 RAD is a scalable virtual screening library using HNSW graphs and distributed computing.
-The architecture supports deployment from single machines to HPC clusters and cloud environments.
+The architecture supports deployment from single machines to HPC clusters using a central coordination service.

 ## Requirements